Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023_LCQ/en.md

 #### Knock-out stage rules

 1. The 16 players who managed to get through from the Qualifiers will be matched to each other based on their Qualifier seeding.
-2. Players will compete against each other using the double-elimination system.
+2. Players will compete against each other using a **modified** double-elimination system.
-3. The double-elimination system works as follows:
+3. The modified double-elimination system works as follows:
    - Players who lose in the upper bracket can still play again in the lower bracket.
    - Players who lose in the lower bracket will be eliminated from the tournament.
-   - In the Grand Final, the winner of the the upper bracket will only need to win a single match against their opponent in order to claim the championship title.
-The winner of the lower bracket, however, will need to win two matches and enforce a *bracket reset* against their opponent in order to claim the championship title.
+   - In the Grand Finals, instead of the usual bracket reset system,
 4. Players who can compete in the next round are determined by:
-   - In the the Round of 16, each player needs to win 5 points in order to win a match.
-(Best of 9)
    - In the Quarterfinals and the Semifinals, each player needs to win 6 points in order to win a match.
 (Best of 11)
-   - In both of the Finals weeks, each player needs to win 7 points in order to win a match.
+   - In the Finals and both of the Grand Finals weeks, each player needs to win 7 points in order to win a match.
 (Best of 13)
    - Whether there are players who are declared to win the match by default.
    - Whether there are players who are disqualified from the tournament.